Micaela Leavell, MSW, LICSW

 I utilize Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Motivational Interviewing (MI), Eye Movement Desensitization Reprocessing (EMDR), and Feminist Theory from a social work lens to treat the whole person.

-I have worked with a variety of clients
+I have worked with a variety of clients including, but not limited to:

 • Youth in foster care